-Traditional price cap (price-based) regulation, where prices are allowed to rise by means of a formula do not take quality of service into account.
+&lt;sup>10 Rate of return (cost based) regulation allows tariffs to rise based on a predetermined rate of return.
+Prices are adjusted to keep the rate of return on capital at a consistent level and quality of service levels agreed separately.
+Traditional price caps do not take quality of service into account.
 Should a price cap be deemed to be the most appropriate mechanism for price controls it will incorporate quality concerns directly into it, making the price or revenue allowed directly dependent on quality delivered.
 If quality increases the provider will be allowed to raise its prices, recouping some of the cost of increased quality directly from consumers, who had benefitted, and a degradation of quality would similarly be reflected in lower allowed prices.
-This type of price control mechanism takes time to negotiate and places a significant burden of administration and cost on both the Regulator and communications provider.
+This type of price control mechanism takes time to negatiate and places a significant burdon of administration and cost on both the Regulator and communications provider.